Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

 ### Management of Namespaces

 Both the XML format and the XML OCAF persistence code are extensible in the sense that every new development can reuse everything that has been created in previous projects.
 For the XML format, this extensibility is supported by assigning names of XML objects (elements) to different XML Namespaces.
 Hence, XML elements defined in different projects (in different persistence libraries) can easily be combined into the same XML documents.
-An example is the XCAF XML persistence built as an extension to the Standard OCAF XML persistence [File XmlXcaf.xsd].
+An example is the XCAF XML persistence built as an extension to the Standard OCAF XML persistence <i>[File XmlXcaf.xsd]</i>.
 For the correct management of Namespaces it is necessary to:
 * Define *targetNamespace* in the new XSD file describing the format.
-* Declare (in XSD files) all elements and types in the targetNamespace to appear without a namespace prefix; all other elements and types use the appropriate prefix (such as "ocaf:").
+* Declare (in *XSD* files) all elements and types in the targetNamespace to appear without a namespace prefix; all other elements and types use the appropriate prefix (such as "ocaf:").
 * Add (in the new *DocumentStorageDriver*) the *targetNamespace* accompanied with its prefix, using method *XmlDrivers_DocumentStorageDriver::AddNamespace*.
 The same is done for all namespaces objects which are used by the new persistence, with the exception of the "ocaf" namespace.
 * Pass (in every OCAF attribute driver) the namespace prefix of the *targetNamespace* to the constructor of *XmlMDF_ADriver*.